-Miss Pitirudee Sirisamphan is the Secretary to the Risk Management Committee.
+Miss Pitirudee Sirisamphan is the Secretary to the Risk Management and Sustainability Committee.

-Term of Office of the Risk Management Committee
+Term of Office of the Risk Management and Sustainability Committee

-The Risk Management Committee serves a term of two years since the appointment date.
-The retiring members of the Risk Management Committee shall be re-elected.
+The Risk Management and Sustainability Committee serves a term of two years since the appointment date.
+The retiring members of the Risk Management and Sustainability Committee shall be re-elected.

-Authority, Duties and Responsibilities of the Risk Management Committee
+The Scope of Authority, Duties and Responsibilities of the Risk Management and Sustainability Committee